-Northline Pty Ltd (ABN 53 283 605 228) and Northline Service Centre Pty Ltd (ABN 73 538 961 387) (Northline, we)value the protection of privacy for every individual.
-The purpose of this policy is to ensure that Northline complies with to Australian legal requirements.
-This policy sets out how Northline will handle personal information in compliance with the Privacy Act 1988 (Cth) (Privacy Act) as amended 12 March 2014 and the Australian Privacy Principles (APPs).
+Northline Partnership (ABN 18 677 809 229), Northline Pty Ltd (ABN 53 283 605 228) and Northline Service Centre Pty Ltd (ABN 73 538 961 387) (Northline, we, us or our) value the protection of privacy for every individual.
+This policy sets out how Northline will handle personal information in compliance with the Privacy Act 1988 (Cth) (Privacy Act) as amended and the Australian Privacy Principles (APPs).

 This policy applies to any personal information relating to Northline employees, suppliers, contractors, customers and other individuals that is collected, recorded or stored by Northline.

-Consideration of Personal Data & Definition of Terms
+Consideration of Personal Information & Definition of Terms

-To enable Northline to operate as a responsible and accountable logistics provider, personal data of customers, sub-contractors and suppliers may need to be collected.
-Northline collects personal data fairly and lawfully and only when necessary for business operations.
-You are not required by law to provide personal information to Northline, however if our request is declined, we may not be able to provide our services in the most effective or efficient manner, or at all.
+To enable Northline to operate as a responsible and accountable logistics provider, personal information of customers, sub-contractors and suppliers may need to be collected.
+Northline collects personal information fairly and lawfully and only when reasonably necessary for business operations.
+You are not legally required to provide personal information to Northline, but if our request is declined, we may not be able to provide our services in the most effective or efficient manner, or at all.

-Personal data within this policy means any information, whether true or not, relating to an individual whose identity is apparent or can reasonably be ascertained from the information.
+Personal information within this policy means any information, whether true or not, relating to an individual whose identity is apparent or can reasonably be ascertained from the information.

 In the course of our business operations, Northline may collect, hold, use, disclose and store personal information about a variety of individuals.
 This is including but not limited to: